Coach Training

 First Aid:

-NCICL is excited to offer a WFA with CPR hybrid training opportunity this season!
+NCICL is excited to offer WFA with CPR hybrid training as part of its coach training packages.

 Acceptable Substitutions List